Attend our Virtual Information Day to learn more! Janaury 20 @ 10 am – 1 pm ET. Register HERE Today!

 While work experience is not a requirement and cannot be substituted for the required academic background, The Admissions Committee will use all information provided to make a decision.
 We take all factors into consideration in the application process.

 I am graduating in Summer of next year, can I still apply for Fall admission?

 Students are eligible to apply, even if they are completing degree requirements at the end of summer.
-We would expect them to let us know if there is any change in that status (summer courses don’t go as planned), as they wouldn’t meet conditions of admission, if the degree isn’t granted.
-We recognize that students will likely convocate in November, but they can send us a final transcript when the degree is conferred.
+We would expect them to let us know if there is any change in that status (summer courses don’t go as planned), as they would not be able to meet conditions of admission, if the degree isn’t granted, meaning if admitted, they would not be able to continue in the program.
+We recognize that students will likely convocate in November, and then send a final transcript when the degree is conferred.

 Do I need to calculate my GPA and enter it on my online application?

 No, you can leave this section blank as our admissions committee will assess and calculate the GPAs.